Bradfield College: History

 Bradfield College was founded in 1850 by Thomas Stevens.
-Stevens had inherited the parish from his father in 1842, having been in his family for four generations.
-As a tribute to his father, he set about restoring the church.
-Sir Gilbert Scott (one of whose architect sons, John Oldrid Scott, was later to marry Thomas Stevens's eldest daughter, Mary Anne) was commissioned to effect the restoration.
+Stevens had inherited the manor of Bradfield from his father in 1842, having been in his family for four generations.
+As a tribute to his father, he set about restoring St Andrew's Church, Bradfield and commissioned Sir Gilbert Scott (one of whose architect sons, John Oldrid Scott, was later to marry Thomas Stevens's eldest daughter, Mary Anne) to effect the restoration.
 It was decided that the majority of the church, except the tower, should be demolished and rebuilt in a style influenced by that of gothic architecture.
 After the completion of the church in 1848, Stevens saw it fit to arrange a choir.
 While the whole village were able to sing, they were not felt to be of a high enough standard.
 It was proposed that a college be established at Bradfield, to be called St Andrew's College.
-The college was to be for the education of a limited number of boys between the ages of 8 and 12, with all to be from modest backgrounds.
+The college was to be for the education of a limited number of boys between the ages of 8 and 12, all to be from modest backgrounds.
 Their education was to be based upon 'true Church principles', with focus to be paid on reading, writing, mathematics, and music, and later on, classics and history.

 The first headmaster to be appointed was F. B. Guy in 1852.
-The headmaster was to be under control of the college Warden, who would be responsible for the principal governance of the college.
+The headmaster was to be under control of the college warden, who would be responsible for the principal governance of the college.
 Soon after the formal establishment of the college, all references to 'true Church principles' were dropped, with the focus now being on providing an education like that of other British Public Schools.

 By 1880 there were eight masters and 75 boys (far fewer than the founder's aim of 300); creditors were petitioning for the school's bankruptcy given debts of £160,000; by 1900 there were 292 students, making the school more financially viable.